FE-CTF 2023 - Brute force ahoy

 Unfortunately, this still turned out to be slightly too slow to be reasonable.
 Clearly, there was still work to do.

-To further limit the search space we can consider the requirement that the password must be a palindrome.
+To further limit the search space we can consider the requirement that the password must be a palindrome, similar to what we did to rule out even-length passwords.

 Currently, we only check if the encoding works on the password as we build it up - but since we know that the password will eventually be reversed and added to itself to make a palindrome, we can also check that it encodes correctly in the reverse direction.